||Trad, Ice, 7 pitches, 1000', Grade IV

 |Submitted By: ||eDixon Dixon on Jan 17, 2011|

 Your todo list:

 Your opinion of this PAGE: [0 people like this page.]

 BETA PHOTO: The business.

 Climb can be broken up many ways, and many might prefer to simul sections of moderate terrain.

 P1.
 Ascend a couple short steps of easy ice or mixed that finish at a tree with slings (WI3, ~100').

 A short stretch of snow leads to the obvious second pitch.

-A selection of screws short - medium.
+A selection of screws short - medium and a few pins.